An introduction to GitOps

 Is GitOps right for you?

 Like any other technical solution, switching to using GitOps will not fix your technical or organizational issues with deployments.
 However, if you are already using and familiar with Git and wish to consolidate your infrastructure definitions into the same workflows, GitOps is worth considering.
 Before you do, make sure that you resolve your development and operations teams’ responsibilities and interactions.
 If you don’t do this before the switch, any underlying communication or responsibility issues will remain and perhaps even become worse.
 Have in place a strategy for how you will scale GitOps to more complex applications.
-If you think this scaling will happen sooner rather than later, you may want to consider a different approach, such as a dedicated Internal Developer Platform (IDP), that encompasses the needs of multiple teams and applications in one cohesive tool.
+If you think this scaling will happen sooner rather than later, you may want to consider a dedicated Internal Developer Platform (IDP), that encompasses the needs of multiple teams and applications in one cohesive tool.